tomhabt/git-it-done/README.md

   * [Questions](#questions)

   ## Methods
-  The following methods were used to run the application properly: **FS,Inquirer,Node**.
+  The following methods were used to run the application properly: **fetch API promises,and GitHub open source api**.

   ## Installation
-  The following necessary dependencies must be installed to run the application properly: **Inquirer and Node**.
+  No installation required.
   ## License
   This project is licensed.
   ![GitHub license](